West nile fever A92.3

 This section has been translated automatically.

-• General symptoms: fever, headache, muscle and joint pain, nausea, vomiting, diarrhoea, generalized lymphadenitis.
+General symptoms: fever, headache, muscle and joint pain, nausea, vomiting, diarrhea, generalized lymphadenitis.
 Often eye involvement.
-Rarely, especially in children or immunosuppressed, severe courses of viral meningitis.
+Rarely, especially in children or immunosuppressed patients, severe courses with viral meningitis.

 Diagnosis